kirkwang/OAuth2_client_credentials/README.md

     mvn clean package

-The resulting test.war file in under :
+The resulting OAuth2CC.war file in under :

-    /target/test.war
+    /target/OAuth2CC.war

 ## Design

-The test requires the implementation of the client credential grant defined in Oauth specifications
+The OAuth2CC requires the implementation of the client credential grant defined in Oauth specifications

 The simplest of all of the OAuth 2.0 grants, this grant is suitable for machine-to-machine authentication where a specific user’s permission to access data is not required.